-By a folklore result, we may reduce the STEINER TREE problem to STEINER FOREST.
-For this we pick an arbitrary terminal r of the STEINER TREE instance, and for every other terminal v of this instance, introduce a terminal pair $\{v, r\}$ for STEINER FOREST.
+We may reduce the STEINER TREE problem to STEINER FOREST by picking an arbitrary terminal r of the STEINER TREE instance, and for every other terminal v of this instance, introduce a terminal pair $\{v, r\}$ for STEINER FOREST.

 If we want to construct an instance without Steiner vertices, we can add a new vertex w' for every Steiner vertex w of STEINER TREE and add an edge ww' of cost 0.
-Additionally we introduce a terminal pair $\{w,w'\}$ to our STEINER FOREST instance.
-Hence $\{s_i,t_i\mid 1\leq i\leq k\}=V$ in the constructed STEINER FOREST instance (i.e., there are no Steiner vertices), but an optimum Steiner forest in the constructed graph costs exactly as much as an optimum Steiner tree in the original graph.
+Additionally we introduce a terminal pair $\{w, w'\}$ to our STEINER FOREST instance.
+Hence $\{s_i, t_i \mid 1 \le i \le k\} = V$ in the constructed STEINER FOREST instance (i.e., there are no Steiner vertices), but an optimum Steiner forest in the constructed graph costs exactly as much as an optimum Steiner tree in the original graph.
 As STEINER TREE is APX-hard, the same is true for STEINER FOREST, even if all vertices are terminals.